Something went wrong

 Susquehanna Heating Oil Delivery Overview

 663,450 residences in Susquehanna heat their homes with heating oil.
 This makes oil delivery essential, especially when Susquehanna temperatures drop as low as 23.2° F each winter.
-12% of Susquehanna houses rely on oil delivery each winter.
+12% of Susquehanna households depend on heating oil delivery each winter.

 6.15% of Susquehanna County Households Rely On Heating Oil Delivery Each Winter